10 Ingredients to Avoid When Buying Skin Care

 JK7’s Toxin-Free, Naturally Based Formulas

-JK7® Luxurious Natural Skin Care feeds the skin in a natural and beneficial way.
-The result of eight years of intensive research and testing by Dr. Jurgen Klein, JK7®’s organic ingredients contain no harmful chemicals.
+Now more than ever, we need to be mindful of what we are putting on our skin.
+JK7®’s Luxurious Natural Skin Care feeds the skin in a natural and beneficial way.
+As the result of eight years of intensive research and testing by Dr. Jurgen Klein, JK7® uses organic ingredients that contain no harmful chemicals.

 All products are allergy-tested, free from chemicals, and contain safe ingredients without hormone disrupters or carcinogens.
 JK7®’s product preservation uses only natural ingredients and has been proven with the toughest and most challenging scientific microbe test.

 JK7®’s products contain only the purest and most beneficial herbal-based ingredients available.
 Antioxidant, detoxifying, and anti-inflammatory ingredients combat the damaging effects of toxic elements and environmental pollutants in your system.